 Each week One Earth is proud to feature an environmental activist and hero from around the globe who is working to create a world where humanity and nature can coexist in harmony.

-Ordained the “Forest Man of India” by the former president of India, Jadav Payeng planted a tree a day and created a man-made forest bigger than Central Park.
+Ordained the “Forest Man of India” by the former president of India, Jadav Payeng planted a tree a day and created a man-made forest bigger than NYC Central Park.

 The Mulai Reserve was once a place of wonder with an area of approximately 2,500 acres.
 But every year during the monsoon season, the river floods everything in sight, destroying homes and farms causing erosion.
 The land is now under constant threat because of extensive soil erosion on its banks.
 Every year In the past seventy years the reserve has diminished by more than fifty percent and there are concerns it will be fully submerged within twenty years causing the 150,000 inhabitants to lose their homes and livelihoods.

-Payeng began by planting bamboo and then moving onto other species.
+Payeng began by planting bamboo and then moved onto other species.
 At first planting trees was time consuming until the trees started providing the seed themselves.
 As his forest grew dense, so did the amount of inhabitants.
 Soon, the forest was filled with hundreds of species of birds, with deers, rhinos and tigers, and even included a herd of elephants straying into his forest three months out of the year.

 Jadav’s life began to change in the fall of 2007, when a photojournalist stumbled upon Payeng and discovered him seeding his forest and wrote an article about him.
 He soon gained the attention of the Indian government and then the entire country — winning multiple awards for his incredible achievements and giving TED talks.
 He has viable ideas to save Majuli Island from erosion by planting coconut trees that grow straight and when planted together in close proximity protect the soil.
 In turn, this would not only help India’s economy but help fight climate change.